-- Auto-sensing DTE/DCE feature supports a direct connection to Cisco network switches (and other compatible devices) without rollover cables for more convenient IT infrastructure deployment - Online/Offline detection of connected serial devices (including terminal blocks) - automatically send event notifications when the devices are offline for device status monitoring - Convenient and simple serial device access via selectable Telnet/SSH and third-party clients such as PuTTY - Easy port access via selectable ActiveX or Java serial viewer - Comprehensive viewer functions copy/paste, logging, data import, macros, broadcasting and message board - Sun Solaris ready Sun "break-safe" - Alert Strings whenever one of the pre-defined strings matches the message sent from the serial devices, you will be informed by serial console server via SNMP Trap alert and/or an email - Command filter administrators can restrict users to execute only predefined commands - Multiple users can simultaneously access the same port up to 16 connections per port - Modes for simultaneous access Exclusive/Occupy/Share
+- Auto-sensing DTE/DCE feature supports a direct connection to Cisco network switches (and other compatible devices) without rollover cables for more convenient IT infrastructure deployment - Online/Offline detection of connected serial devices (including terminal blocks) automatically send event notifications when the devices are offline (e.g. power failure) for device status monitoring - Response Check checks the system status of the connected serial devices and sends a notification if the check fails (e.g. system crash) - Port name auto discovery automatically retrieves and displays the port name of the connected network switches-quick device recognition for time-saving configuration. - Convenient and simple serial device access via selectable Telnet/SSH and third-party clients such as PuTTY - Easy port access via selectable ActiveX or Java serial viewer - Comprehensive viewer functions copy/paste, logging, data import, macros, broadcasting and message board - Sun Solaris ready Sun "break-safe" - Alert Strings whenever one of the pre-defined strings matches the message sent from the serial devices, you will be informed by serial console server via SNMP Trap alert and/or an email

-Integrates with ATEN PDU products for power management of each port (SN01xxCO only)
+- Command filter administrators can restrict users to execute only predefined commands - Multiple users can simultaneously access the same port up to 16 connections per port - Modes for simultaneous access Exclusive/Occupy/Share - Integrates with ATEN PDU\ products for power management of each port (SN01xxCO only)